MicrosoftDocs/win32/desktop-src/Msi/transformssecure-policy.md

 ---
-Description: 'Setting the TransformsSecure policy to 1 informs the installer that transforms are to be cached locally on the user''s computer in a location where the user does not have write access.' ms.assetid: '4fe992ed-1e8c-4ee2-a325-138bdc039e44'
+Description: Setting the TransformsSecure policy to 1 informs the installer that transforms are to be cached locally on the users computer in a location where the user does not have write access. ms.assetid: 4fe992ed-1e8c-4ee2-a325-138bdc039e44
 title: TransformsSecure Policy
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TransformsSecure Policy